Boone travels to meet perennial power Greeneville

 It was a dogfight shootout last year with the Chiefs standing tall at the end of a 32-30 decision.

-South head coach Justin Hilton said being under the lights gives the Chiefs a leg up.
+South coach Justin Hilton said being under the lights gives the Chiefs a leg up.

 “I think teams improve most from game one to game two,” Hilton said.
 “Along with the opportunity to get nerves out, establish a routine, and work through communication challenges, it has to be a benefit.